gretaisafantasy/get_bibtex/README.md

 ### Example

-If you want to put Cogprints BibTeX input and output file into `c.bib`, you just have to write `--c c.bib` as the command line argument.
+If you want to put JSTOR BibTeX input and output file into `j.bib`, you just have to write `--j j.bib` as the command line argument.

-## Configuration File
+## 2) Configuration File

-Open a new file, write the configuration that you want, and save it in the same directory as the `get_bibtex` script.
+Open a new file, write the configuration that you want, save it in the same directory as the `get_bibtex` script, and load it through the command line argument with `--config` and the name and file format of the configuration file.

 ### Example